 If your hip pain doesn’t begin to improve after 10 days of these treatments, seek professional help at Premier Orthopaedics & Sports Medicine.

-The cause of your hip pain determines the course of treatment Dr. Baylis or Dr. Burns recommend.
-They may suggest physical therapy or strengthening exercises that stabilize the hip joint.
-If your hip pain is caused by arthritis, they may also prescribe medication to reduce inflammation and slow the progression of joint degeneration.
+The cause of your hip pain determines the course of treatment Dr. Baylis recommends.
+He may suggest physical therapy or strengthening exercises that stabilize the hip joint.
+If your hip pain is caused by arthritis, he may also prescribe medication to reduce inflammation and slow the progression of joint degeneration.

 If you have hip pain that’s affecting your mobility or independence, don’t wait until it gets worse.
 Contact the board-certified joint specialists at Premier Orthopaedics & Sports Medicine.
 Call the office to schedule today or book your appointment online.